AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Penalties for Driving Without Insurance in Virginia

-Although car insurance isn’t required in Virginia, you can get into legal trouble if you’re caught driving either without insurance or without proof that you paid the uninsured motor vehicle fee.
-Additionally, insurance is required for those who need an SR-22, which we’ll detail below.
-The DMV monitors liability insurance coverage through the Insurance Verification Program, where insurance carriers give the Department of Motor Vehicles (DMV) your insurance and vehicle information.
+Since car insurance is now required in Virginia, you can face legal trouble if caught driving without it.
+Additionally, proof of insurance is necessary for those who need an SR-22 or FR-44, which we’ll detail below.
+The Department of Motor Vehicles (DMV) monitors liability insurance coverage through the Insurance Verification Program, where insurance carriers report your insurance and vehicle information to the DMV.

 If you register a vehicle and lie about your car’s financial responsibility requirements, you’ll face the following penalties: